Categories

 Croesus on Pyre, attic red figure amphora, c.
 500–490 BC.

-Cyrus, however, felt curious to witness Croesus repeating the name of Solon while the flames were growing towards him.
+Cyrus, however, felt curious to witness Croesus repeating the name of Solon while the flames were growing toward him.
 As a result, he ordered the fire to be put out so that Croesus might explain the story.
-Cyrus felt compassion for him, first out of pity, and then out of friendship.
+Cyrus felt compassion for him, first out of pity and then out of friendship.
 He was worried by the tale, fearing that if he sacrificed his victim, eventually the same might happen to him.
-He most likely did not return the king’s throne to Croesus, but instead appointed him as an advisor.
+He most likely did not return the king’s throne to Croesus but instead appointed him as an advisor.
 The abduction committed by the wealthiest man in the world’s great-great-grandfather nearly caused him to pay a terrible price.